-Names: Boa constrictor, boa constrictor
+Scientific Names: Boa constrictor constrictor, Boa constrictor imperator

-Size: 8 to 10 feet long
+Adult Size: 8 to 10 feet long

 Boa Constrictor Behavior and Temperament

-Housing Boa Constrictors
+Housing the Boa Constrictor

 The temperatures in your snake's cage are critical, so accurate thermometers with measurements in several locations of the enclosure (the warm end, cool end, and basking spot) are a must.
 A combination of incandescent bulbs, ceramic heating elements, and heating pads can be used to maintain the temperatures.
-Any bulbs or heating elements in the cage must be shielded to prevent burns, to which snakes are quite susceptible.
+Any bulbs or heating elements in the enclosure must be shielded to prevent burns, to which snakes are quite susceptible.
 Hot rocks should never be used.

 Food and Water

-As a rule, younger boas should be fed more frequently than adults.
-Smaller snakes can be fed every 5 to 7 days, intermediate snakes every 10 to 14 days, and full grown snakes every 3 to 4 weeks.
-Feeding should be adjusted to maintain a good body condition in your snake.

-Keep in mind that many snakes in captivity are overfed so obesity can be a problem.
+Young boas should be fed more frequently than adults.
+Small snakes can be fed every five to seven days, intermediate snakes every 10 to 14 days, and fully grown snakes every three to four weeks.
+Adjust feeding to maintain a good body condition in your snake.
+And keep in mind that many snakes in captivity are overfed, so obesity can be a problem.

 Hatchling snakes can be fed mice and rabbits (one per feeding) as they grow larger.
 An adult boa constrictor will eat a few rats for a meal or one rabbit every month.
 Never feed a snake a prey item larger than its widest body part.

 Feeding time is when the most care is required for handling boa constrictors (as with any other snake).
-Do not feed by hand, as it increases the risk of accidental bites if they mistake fingers for food.
+Do not feed by hand, as this increases the risk of accidental bites if they mistake fingers for food.
 And wash your hands well after handling food, or the snake might strike at your hand.
 A handling stick can help to push the snake away from the cage door at feeding time to prevent problems.

-Common Health Problems of Boa Constrictors
+Common Health and Behavior Problems

-The most serious disease that can affect boa constrictors is known as inclusion body disease, or IBD.
-This is a fatal retrovirus, similar to HIV in humans.
+The most serious disease that can affect boa constrictors is inclusion body disease, or IBD.
+This is a fatal retrovirus that's similar to HIV in humans.
 An infected snake can appear healthy, as the virus can lay dormant for several years.

 Symptoms of IBD include a boa breathing with its mouth open, poor appetite, and excessive amounts of saliva.
 In advanced cases, IBD can cause snakes to lose control of their bodily movements.
 Housing your boa constrictor in separate enclosures from other snakes is a way to prevent the spread of IBD; it can be transmitted from snake to snake via mites, which carry infected bodily fluids.

-And finally, poor husbandry practices can lead to scale rot and blister disease in boa constrictors.
-Blister disease may appear like burns on the snake's skin and is usually caused by overheated cages or a lack of humidity.
+Finally, poor husbandry practices can lead to scale rot and blister disease in boa constrictors.
+Blister disease can appear like burns on the snake's skin and is usually caused by overheated cages or a lack of humidity.
 Scale rot usually indicates a breakdown of the immune system.
 Both of these skin conditions require treatment by a specialist.

 Choosing Your Boa Constrictor